What medical equipment and supplies do I bring to a home birth?

 Is there a difference between a direct entry midwife and a nurse midwife?

 There are differences and similarities between direct entry midwives (DEM’s)

 DEM’s work almost exclusively in homes and occasionally in birth centers.
 CNM’s most often work in hospitals but can work in birth centers and in homes also.
 There are around 200 CNM’s doing home birth in the US.

 The bottom line is that CNM’s and DEM’s are all midwives.
 Unlike physicians, all midwives have extensive education and training in normal female life processes such as the menstrual cycle, pregnancy, birth and beyond.
-We can treat some of the abnormal or will refer appropriately if a concern is beyond our scope, but we specialize in keeping women and families normal and enjoying life.
+We can treat some of the abnormal or will refer appropriately if a concern is beyond our scope, but we specialize in keeping women and families healthy and enjoying life.